EdgeLLM/academic-kickstart/content/publication/capacity-svr/index.md

 publication: "2019 IEEE Asia-Pacific Microwave Conference"
 publication_short: "APMC"

 abstract: "The achievable capacity of Multi Input Multi Output (MIMO) capable wireless systems over a geographic area is an important quantity for system planning.
-Given the characteristics of the propagation environment and the specifics of the antenna systems on both sides of the link, the capacity can be evaluated in a straightforward and `exact' albeit tedious and time consuming manner.
+Given the characteristics of the propagation environment and the specifics of the antenna systems on both sides of the link, the capacity can be evaluated in a straightforward and 'exact' albeit tedious and time consuming manner.
 This paper employs a Support Vector Regression (SVR) approach to create a machine learning model of the capacity and thus evaluate it fast, requiring only a fraction of `exact' calculations.
 For purposes of system planning, it is seen that reasonable accuracy can be achieved with SVR at about 10-15%of the computational effort of the `exact' approach."

 # Summary.
 An optional shortened abstract.
 summary: "A study of capacity estimation in MIMO wireless system using SVR algorithm"